 At least one phone in each group of pay phones throughout both campuses is equipped with emergency speed dialing.

 Dialing the pound sign (#) and one (1) will immediately connect the caller to the Public Safety Department.
-These phones are easily identified by a sign above the phone and by a vinyl sticker displaying a two-digit number that will enable callers to relay their exact location to the officers.
+These phones are easily identified by a sign above the phone.